KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

+# Ethics

+This is a research piece.
+The goal is to take a critical look at various aspects of the topic of the energy usage of image generators by comparing them to other things that folks tend to be familiar with.

+I respect whatever takeaways you get from reading this article, but I urge you: _never_ use this as a reason to avoid supporting small independent artists.

+As much as I believe no one should _need_ money to live, that's the sad reality that our Capitalist oppressors have forced upon us.
+Many communities, especially ones with a large online andor artistic presence (like furry/anime/sci-fi/etc), rely largely on the exchange of art and money to remain afloat.
+These communities are beautiful; their presence in this world must be preserved.
+If their artistic core falls, that would be a devastating loss to modern culture.

+So please, whether or not you decide to use image generators, support these beautiful communities by paying artists if you have the means to.

 # The Meta

 I spent about **76 hours** total writing this article.
 Well, probably more since I started 2024-07-05, but I don't want to think about that lol...